 - Minimise any works within aquatic ecosystems and buffers.
 Locate all infrastructure outside of highsensitivity areas (except for underground cables and where existing roads will be upgraded) and limit the placement of infrastructure in areas of medium aquatic sensitivity as far as possible.
 Make sure that any construction materials brought onto the site are certified to be free of alien plant seed. - Rehabilitate disturbed aquatic habitats by revegetating them with suitable local indigenous vegetation. - Use existing disturbed areas (e.g., roads and access tracks), where possible.
-In terms of new service tracks, these must be kept to a minimum and should ideally not result in any new / permanent water course crossings.
-To ensure that all relevant mitigation required for such water crossings is properly taken account of by all parties involved in designing and constructing the crossing, a walk down should be conducted with the relevant specialist.
-Where these crossings do occur, it needs to be monitored for erosion.

-- Construction site camps should be placed at least 35m away from the delineated aquatic features - Ensure road crossings structures do not result in blockages of the watercourses or erosion.
+In terms of new service tracks, these must be kept to a minimum and should ideally not result in any new / permanent water course crossings, but if these are required, then a specific walk down should be conducted with the specialist to identify the most suited crossing position.
+Where these crossings do occur, it needs to be monitored for erosion. - Construction site camps should be placed at least 35m away from the delineated aquatic features - Ensure road crossings structures do not result in blockages of the watercourses or erosion.
 For this area, a low water crossing, concrete slab through the watercourses is preferred. - The water for construction should be obtained from an existing water allocation to the property or should be provided from a viable water source, including new boreholes. - Construction near sensitive aquatic features should preferably be undertaken in the dry season; if necessary, sediment traps should be placed downstream of works to capture sediment; Construction sites and laydown areas should be placed at least 35m away from the delineated aquatic features; Good housekeeping measures should be implemented at the construction sites that are set out in the EMPr and monitored by an appointed ECO for the project.